-The European Banking Authority (EBA) aims to preserve financial stability, integrity, efficiency, and regular functioning of the banking sector in the EU.
-So, what is EBA?
-EBA is an independent EU authority that provides supervision and regulation in the banking sector in Europe.
-The European banking authority has been tasked with assessing risks and vulnerabilities in the EU banking sector.
-At the same time, There is some EBA regulation.
+The European Banking Authority (EBA) aims to protect the financial stability, integrity, efficiency and orderly functioning of the banking sector in the EU.
+European banking authority, is mandated to assess risks and vulnerabilities in the EU banking sector.
+There are also some EBA regulations.

-EBA has many missions and duties.
-But it is his main task to contribute to establishing the European Single Rulebook in banking through the adoption of Binding Technical Standards (BTS) and Guidelines.
-So what is the Single Rulebook?
-The Single Rule Book aims to provide a single set of harmonized precautionary rules for financial institutions across the EU and factors such as providing high protection to depositors, investors, and consumers.
-Moreover, EBA is tasked with assessing risks for the EU banking sector through regular risk assessment reports.
-In addition to these, EBA has the following responsibilities:
+EBA has many tasks and duties.
+However, it is its main task to contribute to the creation of the Single European Rulebook in banking by adopting the Binding Technical Standards (BTS) and Guidelines.
+The Single Rulebook aims to provide factors such as a single set of harmonized prudential rules for financial institutions across the EU and high protection to depositors, investors and consumers.
+In addition, the EBA is tasked with assessing risks for the EU banking sector through regular risk assessment reports.
+It has the following responsibilities:

 As part of its responsibility, The European Banking Authority works to prevent the European financial system from being used for money laundering and terrorist financing (ML/TF).
 EBA's studies on this issue are as follows:

 The European Banking Authority regulates and monitors the following institutions and other similar institutions in Europe: